-The below is a HTTP GET Request, as performed by a browser, followed by a Status Code delivered by the server.
+The below is a HTTP GET Request, as performed by a browser:.

 When delivering a 304 response, no response body should be sent along with the headers.

 Caching of static files is typically controlled by the HTTP server automatically, while dynamic resources will need to be controlled programmatically.

 If a static file has not been changed, the server usually responds with a HTTP 304 response code.